p4coperez/tagbox/README.md

 tagbox
 ============

-easy to control a item list and synchronized application with dropsync (Dropbox)
+easy to control a item list and synchronized application android with dropsync (Dropbox)